pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 It works and kinda makes sense.
-A card which is an Ace of Spades is both an Ace and a Spade, and if we're writing a library to handle playing cards it's reasonable that we'd want to make it easy and convenient to individually check the suit and rank of a card.
+A card which is an Ace of Spades is both an Ace and a Spade, and if we're writing a library to handle playing cards, it's reasonable that we'd want to make it easy and convenient to individually check the suit and rank of a card.
 However, something's missing: symmetry!
-We can `Card == Suit` and `Card == Rank` but we cannot `Suit == Card` or `Rank == Card` so let's fix that:
+We can `Card == Suit` and `Card == Rank`, but we cannot `Suit == Card` or `Rank == Card`, so let's fix that:

 ```rust
 // check equality of Card's suit